 This project analyses the legal design and early implementation of the Victorian Act, to understand the role that such laws can play in driving emissions reductions and supporting the realisation of the climate change mitigation goals of the international Paris Agreement.

 Cross-referencing experience with similar climate laws in other jurisdictions, the project aims to make recommendations for the legal design and implementation of effective, impactful framework climate change laws.

 - Anita Foerster, Alice Bleby, Anne Kallies and Jonathan Church, ‘Paris at the subnational scale?
-An exploration of the role and potential of framework climate change laws’ 45(3) Melbourne University Law Review (forthcoming 2022)
+An exploration of the role and potential of framework climate change laws’ (2022) 45(3) Melbourne University Law Review (advance)

 - Anita Foerster, Alice Bleby, Anne Kallies, 'A great start, but still not enough: why Victoria’s new climate target isn’t as ambitious as it sounds' The Conversation, 10 May 2021

 This research project contributed to a report prepared by ClientEarth (UK-based public interest lawyers) evaluating the impact and effectiveness of a selection of climate laws from around the world.
 The Victorian case study was the only sub-national jurisdiction included in this study.

 - ClientEarth, Navigating Net Zero: Global Lessons in Climate Law-Making (Sept.
 2021)

 - Anita Foerster, Alice Bleby, Anne Kallies, 'Paris at the subnational scale?
 An analysis of the early implementation and potential impact of climate change legislation in Victoria, Australia' presented at the 7th Frontiers in Environmental Law Conference 25-26 February 2021.

 This project was funded by a research consultancy with UK-based public interest environmental lawyers, ClientEarth.
 Further support was provided by Monash University Advancing Women in Research Grant (2020).